-The Steve Larson Award for Jazz Scholarship
+The Award for Excellence in Jazz Scholarship

 Nominations should include (1) the name of the author and that author’s contact information (if known); (2) a description of the document and complete bibliographic information, if applicable; and (3) a statement to the effect that the work was published, presented, or defended within the previous five calendar years.
 The committee may ask a nominee to submit copies of the nominated document, if needed.
-Please send nominations to Janna Saslaw by the nomination deadline (to be announced).
+Please send nominations to Marc Hannaford by the nomination deadline (to be announced).

-Previous Larson Award Winners
+Previous Scholarship Award Winners